Welcome to More Money Tips! I’m so delighted you’re here.

 Not many people realize that in saving money, we’re saving our environment.
 Lots of money saving tips actually reduce wastage and strain on our ‘overtaxed’ environment!

-Hi, I’m Jo, a wife, mother and ex-homeschooler.
-As an avid reader of Georgette Heyer, James Herriot and Gerald Durrell novels, I love humor, animals and nature.
+Hi, I’m Jo, a wife, mother, former teacher and ex-homeschooler.
+As an avid reader of Georgette Heyer, James Herriot and Gerald Durrell novels.
+I love humor, animals and nature.

 Saving money hasn’t always been my strong point.
 You see, it was never talked about in my family when I was growing up.